Trails of Cold Steel Decisive Edition

 Trails of Cold Steel is a continuation of the JRPG series Legend of Heroes.
 It is part of a world-sharing sub-series which began five games earlier with Trails in the Sky.
 It is the first of the four-game Cold Steel arc that concludes the sub-series (for now).

 A ridiculous amount of NPC (and PC) text

 Lots of customization options

 HowLongToBeat.com says Trails of Cold Steel on PS3/Vita should take 62.5 hours, on average.
 Thanks to the new Turbo Mode and playing on easy, I beat the game in 34 hours while doing about 75% of the side quests.
 It can probably be beaten in under 28 or so if you skip all side quests and speedrun on easy.
-However, you could also sink 60-100 hours if you want to in it, as well.
+However, you could also sink 60-100 hours into it if you want to, as well.